PoulpoGaz/sokoshell/readme.md

 Solutions:
 * Room may have multiple entrance but only one that accept crate (not isPlayerOnlyTunnel)
-* Generate all possibilities and store in a tree
+* Generate all possibilities and store in a aPackage

 ### Reachable tiles